izzy1090/adventure-rpg/README.md

 Planned Features:
 1) Need to implement multiple states to switch between so that the game has a real combat flow
-2) Scale experience to include multiple enemies and a walkable area where the player can engage with different enemies
+3) Need to implement random encounters so I can start sandboxing gameplay mechanics to see what's fun
+3) Would like to create a matrix to act as a behind the scenes map.
+This would allow enemies to remain fixed and hidden on the map so that if the player comes within a certain distance, triggers a battle.
-3) Project may evolve into a visual project to include sprites
+4) Project may evolve into a visual project to include sprites